FABFILTER VOLCANO 3

 Volcano 3: Hammerstein Module; 100 Hz Bell Filter; Tube

-Additionally, I could see this technique being effective for harsh synth sounds when rolling off high frequencies; for example, if the high-cut filter has effectively removed harshness but made the sound a little closed or dull, pushing the drive could add a little controlled air or openness back into the sound.
+Additionally, I could see this technique being effective for harsh synth sounds when rolling off high frequency energy; for example, if the high-cut filter has effectively removed harshness but made the sound a little closed or dull, pushing the drive could add a little controlled air or openness back into the sound.
 Of course, this technique would also be effective with low-cut filters.

 Additionally, the bands can be set up in either serial or parallel or a mixture of both, with parallel filters arguably having a smoother sound.
 Inter-channel pan offsets for each band can create highly mono-compatible pseudo-stereo width, and each band can have different filter types and drive amounts; there is lots of creative flexibility here.